miaohua897/dog_diary_react_project/README.md

+This is a practice exercise.

+The page is a dog diary.
+For now, it is without CSS.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.